 PAF 311 Leadership & Change The leader’s role in bringing about significant organizational and societal change with special attention to group and organizational behavior dynamics, establishing a vision, mobilizing and empowering individuals and groups, and assessing outcomes of the change process in a variety of settings.

 PAF 340 Contemporary Policy Challenges Develops a conceptual, critical, and practical understanding of policy, the policy process, and policy analysis.
-Prerequisites: completed 30+ hours.
+Prerequisites: completed 30+ credits.

 PAF 360 Introduction to Emergency Management Emergency management theories.
 Comprehensive emergency management.
 Mitigation, preparedness, response, and recovery.
 Post-disasters and policy formation.
 Current FEMA all-hazards approach.
-Prerequisites: completed 45+ hours.
+Prerequisites: completed 45+ credits.

 PAF 410 Building Leadership Skills Exploration, understanding and development of leadership skills including an examination of leadership theories and models from multi-disciplinary and cross-cultural points of view, an assessment of the student’s leadership capabilities, and practical applications to improve individual leadership capabilities.